 Time to go home!
 We drove past the California State Capitol building, which looks just like the one in Washington but much smaller.

 It was a really fun day trip to Sacramento.
-I rather like the city – it’s not as hectic or fast paced as LA or San Fran, but still modern enough for a city girl like me.
+I rather like the city – it’s not as hectic or fast paced as LA or SF, but still modern enough for a city girl like me.
 Maybe I’ll move there someday?